Frequently Asked Questions

 If cruising is not your first choice, a land vacation may be the way to go.

 Perhaps you want to spend some time in a specific region.
 Again, Princess can accommodate your needs.
 Our lodges put you in the best destinations in Alaska.
-Each offers the opportunity to experience authentic Alaskan excursions – including landing on a glacier, rafting a glacial river, riding horses in the backcountry, fishing world class Salmon runs, viewing wildlife or viewing Denali.
+Each offers the opportunity to experience authentic Alaska excursions – including landing on a glacier, rafting a glacial river, riding horses in the backcountry, fishing world class Salmon runs, viewing wildlife or viewing Denali.

 What types of Credit Cards are accepted?